canada-ca/open-source-logiciel-libre/en/guides/contributing-to-open-source-software.md

 Similar to open data or information covered by the [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108), the publication of source code under an open source software licence, requires appropriate department or agency approvals.

-That person may vary according to your department and delegation should be encouraged to the lowest level possible to encourage contribution to 3rd party OSS projects.
+That person may vary according to your department and delegation should be encouraged to the lowest level possible to encourage contribution to 3rd party Open Source projects.

 ## Contribute to the project